eldar4ikyt/vMod-OLD/README.md

-# vMod
+# vMod (NOT READY YET)
 Minecraft 1.8 PvP Client

+###Under Development
+Im not really sure when its gonna be ready, but im working on it everyday.